eea/eea.docker.redmine/README.md

 ## EEA Redmine docker setup

 Taskman is a web application based on Redmine that facilitates Agile project management for EEA and Eionet software projects.
-It comes with some plugins and specific Eionet redmine theme.
+It comes with some plugins and specific Eionet Redmine theme.

 ### Table of Contents